 To ensure seamless operation in Nigeria, telemedicine operators should pay particular attention to the following:

 1. Records System: It is required as a matter of best practice and in line with the requirements of applicable laws and regulations for telemedicine providers to develop and maintain a robust records system for the management of the health records of patients.
-These records enable the providers to easily keep records of consultations, diagnoses, prescriptions, hospital referrals, etc. provided to patients.

 2. Privacy policy: Developing a privacy policy which elaborately provides for the essence of the collection and retention of patients’ information and health records.
 The privacy policy should be in compliance with the requirements of the Nigerian Data Protection Act, 2023 and its subsidiary regulations.